crypto-org-chain/crossfire/README.md

-## NOTE : The mainnet dryrun competition - Crossfire is NOT YET STARTED, we will be providing the docs, genesis.json and peers(connection seed )  here in this repository later.
+## NOTE : The Mainnet Dry-Run Competition - Crossfire is NOT YET STARTED, we will be providing the docs, genesis.json and peers (connection seeds) here in this repository later.

 ## Description